-The Argentine centre-back would lift the Copa Libertadores during his spell at the former in 2000, a Boca side also containing the likes of Juan Roman Riquelme triumphing in a penalty shoot-out over Brazilian side Palmeiras.
+The Argentine centre-back lifted the Copa Libertadores during his spell at the former in 2000, a Boca side also containing the likes of Juan Roman Riquelme triumphing in a penalty shoot-out over Brazilian side Palmeiras.

-Moves to Roma and Real Madrid would follow, but it would be at Inter Milan where Samuel would enjoy his greatest success.
+Moves to Roma and Real Madrid followed, but it was at Inter Milan where Samuel would enjoy his greatest success.

-The defender would win five league titles during a nine year stay at the club, whilst he would lift the Champions League under Jose Mourinho in 2010 as part of Italian football’s first ever continental treble.
+The defender won five league titles during a nine year stay at the club, whilst he would lift the Champions League under Jose Mourinho in 2010 as part of Italian football’s first ever continental treble.